zettsu-t/create-py-package/README.md

 ## Running the package in Jupyter Notebook

 Now we can run the package in Jupyter Notebook.
-We log in to the Jupyter Notebook via **localhost:8888** via a Web browser, create a Python notebook, and execute the Python script below in a code chunk.
+We log in to Jupyter Notebook at **localhost:8888** via a Web browser, create a Python notebook, and execute the Python script below in a code chunk.

 ```python
 from py_pkg.curves import DemandCurve